 Drug makers who sell antibiotics to farmers will soon have to issue reports with estimates of the amount of antibiotics sold for use in specific food animals.

-“This information will further enhance FDA’s ongoing activities related to slowing the development of antimicrobial resistance to help ensure that safe and effective antimicrobial new animal drugs will remain available for use in human and animal medicine,” Dr. William T. Flynn, D.V.M., M.S., deputy director for science policy in the FDA’s Center for Veterinary Medicine, said in a press release.
+“This information will further enhance FDA’s ongoing activities related to slowing the development of antimicrobial resistance to help ensure that safe and effective antimicrobial new animal drugs will remain available for use in human and animal medicine,” Dr. William T. Flynn, D.V.M., M.S., deputy director for science policy in the FDA’s Center for Veterinary Medicine, said in a

 The new sales data will be used to help the FDA understand how antibiotics and other drugs are sold to the food industry in the hope of targeting efforts that ensure medically important drugs are used properly.